 Learning how to code is one thing.
 But putting it to practice by developing your own project is a whole other ballgame.
 Project-based learning is proven to be one of the most effective ways to hone your coding skills, develop an aptitude for teamwork and collaboration, and build up a stellar portfolio.

-Over countless graduations and demo day events, we’ve been impressed with the creativity and work ethic of the students in our university partner programs.
-The first graduating class of the Columbia Engineering Coding Boot Camp in New York City was no exception.
-Over the 24-week, part-time program, these students used their personal experiences, their unique passions, and their new high-demand coding skills to inspire their projects, to great results.
+Over countless demo day events, we’ve been impressed with the creativity and work ethic of the learners in our university partner boot camps.
+The first class to complete the Columbia Engineering Coding Boot Camp in New York City was no exception.
+Over the 24-week, part-time course, these learners used their personal experiences, their unique passions, and their new high-demand coding skills to inspire their projects, to great results.

 Here are three of the projects that really wowed us.